-During a construction project you may often see both a surveyor and engineer present.
+During a construction project, you may often see both a surveyor and engineer present.
 While they have two separate jobs, they work very closely together when it comes to construction.
-However, it might be difficult to delineate their differing responsibilities
+However, it might be difficult to outline their differing responsibilities

 Land disputes are relatively common, especially if there has been a recent change in property ownership.
 Many times, conflict can arise between neighbors who are trying to determine who is to maintain a previously placed fence, who should be responsible for the maintenance of the land, or simply where the property begins and ends.

 Land surveying is the technique, profession, and science of accurately determining the terrestrial or three-dimensional position of points and the distances and angles between them.
 These points on the surface of the Earth are used to establish land maps and boundaries for ownerships, locations or other governmentally required or civil law purposes.
 This field is complex and can be difficult to understand, and therefore there are several myths about land surveying that exist.

 This past weekend, Engineering Design Group participated and sponsored our first-ever golf tournament in Foley, Alabama.
 Even though there wasn’t a win on the score chart, we had a great time getting to know the people of the area, shaking a

 The Engineering Design Group team gathered today for our annual Thanksgiving lunch.
 Thanks to the wonderful people of Jubilee Joe’s for providing us with great food to eat while we enjoyed our time together.
 EDG is thankful to the many

 Engineering Design Group celebrated its 10 year anniversary last night and was joined by some amazing people, a live performance by local country music artist Jackson Capps, and food catered by the “Smokology” Competition BBQ Team.
 Thanks to everyone that helped make this